 Beattie-Powers Place is a historic home & public park in the Hudson Valley village of Catskill, NY.
 In 1990, Mary Dean Beattie bequested the property to the village.
 Since 2005, the all-volunteer Friends of Beattie-Powers Place has been dedicated to the site's upkeep and public programming.

 The park is open on a daily basis, from sunrise to sunset.
 Due to the pandemic, our in-person programming is currently in streamed & recorded format.
 As the weather warms up, we will have distanced events outside.
 Please join our mailing list or check back for more!

 "For the benefit of the community"

 High on a bluff above the Hudson River, Beattie-Powers Place has been a singular presence in the Village of Catskill, NY for nearly two centuries.
 In 1990, the house and six-acre park were bequeathed to the village by Mary Dean Beattie for the "benefit of the community."
-Since 2005, the all-volunteer organization Friends of Beattie-Powers Place has dedicated itself to opening up to the public while preserving and protecting this historic site for future generations.
+Since 2005, the all-volunteer organization Friends of Beattie-Powers Place has been dedicated to opening the site to the public, while preserving and protecting it for future generations.

-Beattie-Powers Place was the home of James Powers.
-Born in Columbia County, NY in 1785, Powers was a prosperous lawyer, land developer, and gentleman farmer, who also served as a New York state senator.
-By 1839, on a tract of land in Catskill, offering panoramic views across the Hudson River, Powers had built the house from plans derived from the pattern books of Minard Lafever, regarded as one of the finest American architects of his day.
+Beattie-Powers Place was originally the home of James Powers, born in Columbia County, NY in 1785.
+Powers, a noted lawyer and New York State senator, was a prominent figure in the Catskills & Hudson Valley of the 19th century.
+He loved the area and was involved in its early promotion.
+His farming interests lead to cultivation of celebrated fruit trees and even vineyards for winemaking, despite the region's cold climate.
+By 1839, on this tract of land with stunning views of the Hudson River, Powers had his home built from a pattern by Minard Lafever, one of the finest American architects of his time.
 Today, it is a rare surviving example of its kind in the Hudson Valley.